 You will need to select the app, in your account that you want to work on or choose to create a new app, which will setup a new blank app with default pages and menu items for you to change.

-We use various terms, consistant with App development, within Evoke and you will find our Glossary helpful to ensure a consistant understanding of these terms.
-The following is summary information regarding using Evoke, it is designed to give a very high level overview of some of Evoke's features, it is not a full user guide.
+We use various terms, consistent with App development, within Evoke and you will find our Glossary helpful to ensure a consistent understanding of these terms.
+The following is summary information regarding the use of Evoke.
+It is designed to give a very high level overview of some of Evoke's features, it is not a full user guide.
 To understand more about Evoke please contact us for a full demonstration of the product.

 Data Mappings in Evoke allows you to link a UI data structure property to the corresponding database colummn/field.
 In addition, you can define selections that you want to run against database tables/files and choose different mapping schemes.
 For more information on Evoke Data Mappings please see "Data Mappings".

 Evoke has a comprehensive menu sub-system which allows you to define your menu structure, who can use which menu options, the menu hierarchy and how the menu options operate.
 For more information on Evoke menus please see "Menus".

 Each menu item links to its own Page Series.
 In this section you can add pages, link in other pages, import pages and set actions and selections that will be run when a Page Series is accessed.
 For more information please see "Page Series".

 Data Sources are the data areas held within the UI, structured by the Entities, that are used by the App pages and Functionality Actions in the App.
 You can add multiple Data Sources for each Page Series and set criteria against these.
 For more information on Data Sources please see "Data Sources".

 Pages are where you define each screen that the user of the App will see.
 A WYSIWYG interface makes it easy to structure pages, create adaptations, include images, text and data widgets.
 For more information on Page Series' please see "Pages".